MrJSA/m3u-Creator/README.md

 ### chd_m3u_creator
 makes a M3U file with the names of all the CHD files in the same folder as this script.
-Just place the script in the folder you have the .chd files and the script will create your .m3u automatically
+Just place the script in the folder you have the CHD files and the script will create your M3U automatically

+### chd_m3u_creator_subfolder
+should do the same, but also include subfolders.
+If it is run twice, all CHD files are also listed twice in the M3U file.
+I have not tested it thoroughly yet.

 ### CUE_GDI_ISO_to_CHD
 Compresses either disc format to CHD (V5).
 (Will search all sub-folders and make CHDs in folder this is used in with CHDMAN.